Should I take Dividend or a Salary from my Corporation?

 In Canada it is not supposed to matter whether you pay yourself by salary or dividend.
 We have a tax system that “equalizes” between the two – so if you pay yourself a dividend you get a credit for the taxes paid by the company so that it comes to about the same as if you had received a salary (this does vary slightly by Province and income level).
 However, when you factor in CPP the net tax burden on salary is higher).

-None of these questions is definitive, but the more “Yes” answers there are the more favourable the salary option is to you.
+None of these questions is definitive, but the more “Yes” answers there are the more favorable the salary option is to you.

 While you can’t go back and change a decision once it has been implemented, you can change as often as you like going forward.
 In addition, it is not an either-or approach – you can do both.
 Keep in mind that any salary payment over $3500 will attract CPP, but you can pay yourself some salary, and the rest as dividends if you choose.
 Once you reach the CPP ceiling there is no significant difference between paying yourself salary or dividend.